Honye/scripting-scripts/documentation/views/environment_values_reader/en.md

 Type: `boolean`
 Whether the view is currently being shown, unlike `onAppear` which is called every time the view appears, `isPresented` is called only once when the view is first shown.

 ---

+### 13. activityFamily

+Type: `"small" | "medium"`
+The current LiveActivity size, similar to SwiftUI's `activityFamily`, used to determine the size of LiveActivity UI.

+---

+### 14. tabViewBottomAccessoryPlacement

+Type: `'expanded' | 'inline'`
+The current TabView bottom accessory placement, similar to SwiftUI's `tabViewBottomAccessoryPlacement`.

+---